 6. Charges For Using You Credit Card Abroad.

-7. Unauthorized Overdraft Charges.
+7. Unauthorised Overdraft Charges.

 Always check your account balance and know when direct debits or standing orders payment dates.